TeejMcSteez/goUp/README.md

 Development focusing on security may arise but is not planned hence this warning

+## API

+A full interactive API reference is available at `/swagger/index.html` when the server is running.
+Run `make docs` to regenerate it after modifying handler annotations.

 ## Building

 Requires a Node package manager (npm, pnpm, yarn, or bun) and the [swag](https://github.com/swaggo/swag) CLI (`go install github.com/swaggo/swag/cmd/swag@latest`).